 OBD II diagnostics comprises software routines and calibrated limits and values to determine if a component or system is malfunctioning.
 Manufacturers often release updates to the software in the onboard computer to add new features and improvements or correct errors or “bugs” in the system.
-To determine if the right software had been installed, amendments were adopted in 1996 that required manufacturers to phase in reporting of two additional items.
-The first item, the Calibration Identification Number (CAL ID), identifies the version of software installed in the vehicle.
+To determine if the right software had been installed, amendments were adopted in 1996 that required manufacturers to phase in the reporting of two additional items:

-What is MODE $09 - In-Use Performance Monitor Tracking (IUPMT):
+What is MODE $09 - In-Use Monitor Performance Tracking (IUMPT):

-In-Use Monitor Performance Tracking (IUMPT): checks that the vehicle is running its Non-Continuous Monitors at a minimum frequency to identify most emission-related failures.
+In-Use Monitor Performance Tracking (IUMPT): checks that the vehicle runs its Non-Continuous Monitors at a minimum frequency to identify most emission-related failures.
 Vehicles identified as not meeting the minimum frequency for running Non-Continuous Monitors will require the OEM to generate a fix like a Reflash or Component Update.

 Before attempting to Complete a Readiness Flag, review (IUMPT) to identify the frequency at which a particular Readiness Flag has Completed testing in the past.
 This information can be used to determine if an individual Readiness Flag will be easy or challenging to Flip to Complete.

-IUPMT can also indicate the driving the vehicle experiences, the type of vehicle it is, like a Hybrid or other Start/Stop system, or if ECM reprogramming has recently been performed.
+IUMPT can also indicate the vehicle's driving experiences, the type of vehicle it is, like a Hybrid or other Start/Stop system, or if ECM reprogramming has recently been performed.

-IUPMT results include the word Completions which is referred to as the Numerator.
+IUMPT results include the word Completions, referred to as the Numerator.
 It represents the actual Monitoring events where the enable criteria ran long enough that a malfunctioning component or system would have been detected.
-Whether the Readiness Flag Passes or Fails, the Completions will be incremented.
+Whether the Readiness Flag Passes or Fails, the Completions will be incremented (See image below).